Boehringer-Ingelheim/eslint-config/README.md

 ### Parsing error

-ESLint may throw the following error for some files (even for its own eslint.config.js): `ESLint was configured to run ...
+ESLint may throw one of the following errors for some files (even for its own eslint.config.js):

+- `ESLint was configured to run ...
 However, that TSConfig does not / none of those TSConfigs include this file`.
+- `... was not found by the project service.
+Consider either including it in the tsconfig.json or including it in allowDefaultProject`

 This error is caused by including the respective file in the scope of ESLint but not in the scope of TypeScript.
-For more information about this error and more suggestions how to solve it you can check the [FAQ of typescript-eslint](https://typescript-eslint.io/troubleshooting/typed-linting/#i-get-errors-telling-me-eslint-was-configured-to-run--however-that-tsconfig-does-not--none-of-those-tsconfigs-include-this-file).
+For more information about this error and more suggestions how to solve it you can check the [troubleshooting of typescript-eslint](https://typescript-eslint.io/troubleshooting/typed-linting/#i-get-errors-telling-me--was-not-found-by-the-project-service-consider-either-including-it-in-the-tsconfigjson-or-including-it-in-allowdefaultproject).

 Our recommendation is to keep type-aware linting of those files.